ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/access-control-p2.md

-# General information

-This section contains information about the system of access control to tables and other [Cypress](../../../user-guide/storage/cypress.md) nodes (users, groups, accounts, chunks, transactions, etc.).

-Any user request passes through proxies that [**authenticate**](https://en.wikipedia.org/wiki/Authentication) the user, that is, verify their authenticity.
-Based on the token contained in the request and obtained using the [OAuth](https://en.wikipedia.org/wiki/OAuth) protocol, the proxy determines the name of the user who initiated the request.
-If no token is specified in the request, it is assumed that the request was made by the `guest` user.
-After authentication, the token is not used at the subsequent user request processing stages.
-For more information, see [Authentication](../../../user-guide/storage/auth.md).

-**Authorization** (granting permissions) is performed by the Cypress master server.
-The decision to grant or deny access depends on:

-1. The access type (read, write, etc.).
-2. The user who initiated the request.
-3. The object to which access is requested.

-If access is denied, a message with details is generated: the name of the user to whom access is denied, the object to which access was requested, and the access type.

-The {{product-name}} system supports lists of **users** and **groups**.
-The common name for users and groups is **subjects**.

-Each object in the {{product-name}} system has an **Access Control List** (**ACL**).
-This list is stored in the `@acl` attribute of the object and consists of individual entries (**Access Control Entry** or **ACE**) where each entry contains a list of subjects, access type, and a number of other parameters listed in the table in the [Authorization](../../../user-guide/storage/access-control.md#authorization) section.

-## Users, groups { #users_groups }

-A list of all registered users of the system is stored in Cypress at `//sys/users`.
-Each user has a unique name.
-If a request marked with the name of a non-existent user is received from a proxy, the master server returns a `No such user` error.

-A list of all registered groups can be found at `//sys/groups`.
-Each group also has a unique name.

-{% note warning "Attention!" %}

-Users and groups are located in the same namespace, which means that their names must not coincide.

-{% endnote %}

-Group members can be random subjects: both users and other groups.
-The system guarantees that the "membership in the group" relation does not contain cycles.
-In the process of authorization, decisions are made on the basis of a transitive closure.
-Thus, user `A` can be a member of group `C` either directly (being a member of group `С`) or indirectly (`A` being a member of group `B` and group `B` being a member of group `C`).

 ## System subjects { #system_subjects }

 In {{product-name}}, there is a set of subjects that perform system functions.
 You cannot delete such subjects.
 System functions include: